Germany States - How To Choose For Life

 Thuringia is the most dynamic dominion in the country.
 It has high growth rates due to the innovation of small and medium-sized companies, which have quickly adapted to new market developments.
 The innovations have offered high job security for employers.

-Thuringia is rich in quality of life, culturally diverse, family-friendly, and modern; it is a lovely place to work and live with family.
+Thuringia is rich in quality of life, culturally diverse, family-friendly, and modern; plus, it is a lovely place to work and live with family.